cisagov/LME/docs/markdown/chapter3/chapter3.md

 `files_for_windows.zip` should then be downloaded to your desktop.

 #### Method 3: Web Server
 You can also download the file over a Python HTTP server, included on Linux by default.
-On the Linux server, running the below commands will copy the zip file into your home directory, and host an HTTP server listening on port 8000.
+On the Linux server, running the below commands will copy the zip file into your home directory and host an HTTP server listening on port 8000.

 \*\***This will download the files over http which is not encrypted,
 so ensure you trust the network you're downloading the zip file over**\*\*